 - If your test result is positive, it means you have developed COVID-19 (even if you don’t feel sick) and you will need to isolate at home for 10 more days from your test date until you are no longer infectious.
 Once you are finished with your 10-day isolation, you do NOT need a repeat test.

-A case manager from the health department or its partners will call you to answer your questions, gather information, and help you access resources (financial support, food delivery, alternative housing, or other services) to help you during your isolation.They will give you a letter for your employer to excuse you from work.
-Once you are finished, they will give you a release letter allowing you to return to work.If you are able to isolate at home in a separate room from your other household members, do so.
+A case manager from the health department or its partners will call you to answer your questions, gather information, and help you access resources (financial support, food delivery, alternative housing, or other services) to help you during your isolation.They will give you a letter for your employer to excuse you from work.If you are able to isolate at home in a separate room from your other household members, do so.
 Stay out of common areas like kitchen and living room as much as possible.
 If you go out of your room, wear a mask.
 If you must share a bathroom, clean it after each use.If you cannot isolate at home safely or you have vulnerable people in your household, such as elderly or immune compromised people, the County will help you find another place to stay to prevent them from becoming sick.If you need help to stay in isolation, contact tracers will help connect you with services to support you and your family when you have to stay home.Resources are available regardless of immigration status.